-We're making the case for democratic public ownership of key national assets including railways, energy and water.
+We're making the case for democratic public ownership of key national assets like energy.

 Get your copy of our 'Democratic Public Ownership For the 21st Century' report, and to be a part of campaigning to make the plans a reality: